The-FinAI/PIXIU/README.md

 We are pleased to introduce the first version of FinMA, including three models FinMA-7B, FinMA-7B-full, FinMA-30B, fine-tuned on LLaMA 7B and LLaMA-30B.
 FinMA-7B and FinMA-30B are trained with the NLP instruction data, while FinMA-7B-full is trained with the full instruction data from FIT covering both NLP and prediction tasks.

-FinMA v0.1 is now available on [Huggingface](https://huggingface.co/ChanceFocus/finma-7b-nlp) for public use.
+FinMA v0.1 is now available on [Hugging Face](https://huggingface.co/ChanceFocus/finma-7b-nlp) for public use.
 We look forward to the valuable contributions that this initial version will make to the financial NLP field and encourage users to apply it to various financial tasks and scenarios.
 We also invite feedback and shared experiences to help improve future versions.

 ## Instruction Dataset